Annotating Static Verbs

 INTERNAL-STATE is one of those superframes whose second role state is

 rarely filled by an argument.
-It denotes an abstract entity that is already
+It denotes an abstract entity (here: the state of

 Verbs with Zero Arguments